 Founder & CEO of Hearing Access & Innovations

 Since 2002, Janice has become the global “go-to” person on all matters related to access for people who are deaf or hard of hearing.
-Equipped with an undergraduate degree in business, a law degree, and experience as a successful litigator, Janice leverages her broad background to articulate compelling business cases for organizations in both the for-profit and not-for-profit worlds to improve hearing access for customers with hearing loss.
+With an undergraduate degree in business, a law degree, and experience as a successful litigator, Janice leverages her broad background to articulate compelling business cases for organizations in both the for-profit and not-for-profit worlds to improve hearing access for customers with hearing loss.

-A culture lover, Janice felt her heart sink whenever her daughter – diagnosed with hearing loss at 2 ½ – struggled to understand museum guides and actors onstage, even with hearing aids.
+A culture lover, Janice felt her heart sink whenever her daughter – diagnosed with hearing loss at 2 ½ – struggled to understand museum guides and actors on stage, even with hearing aids.
 Not one to wait, Janice plunged into the research and learned that cultural venues could provide better hearing access with relatively inexpensive technology, such as the induction loop, a coil placed around a room that wirelessly transmits amplified sound to a hearing aid.

 Appointments, Honors, and Committees